hyan36/fdr/report/Report.md

 We will then define a function to prefill the original list.
 So we can split the pile into smaller chunks e.g. [ [1,2,1],[1,1,1]...[1,1,1] ].

 The following method will take an `n` as an input which indicates the size of the chunks and list as original input.
-It will return a new list which will always be `mod` by n.
+It will return a new list which will always be able to `mod` by n without remaining.

 ``` {.haskell .literate}
 prefill::Int -> [Int] -> [Int]